 Ausjia Perlow, from Merced, California, is pursuing a JD at Stanford Law School.
-She will graduate from the University of California, Berkeley (UC Berkeley) with a bachelor’s degree in psychology.
-Ausjia aspires to improve the criminal justice system and help make law more accessible to the under-resourced and the underrepresented through appellate litigation.
+She received her bachelor's degree in psychology from the University of California, Berkeley (UC Berkeley), graduating with highest distinction.
+Ausjia aspires to improve the criminal justice system and help make law more accessible to the under-resourced and the underrepresented.
+She is the Executive Editor of the Journal of Civil Rights and Civil Liberties.
 During her undergraduate career, she served as a lead program logistics coordinator within UC Berkeley’s Division of Equity and Inclusion, promoting community-driven retention of black students.
 She founded and served as president of the Black Pre-Law Association at Berkeley in order to increase access to the legal profession and connect students with networks and professional development resources.
-She was selected to serve on the UC Berkeley Chancellor’s Commission on Free Speech and currently volunteers for Fight for a Cure for Multiple Sclerosis.
+She was selected to serve on the UC Berkeley Chancellor’s Commission on Free Speech.
 She is a Cal Alumni Association Leadership Award recipient, a Level Bar Scholar, and a Sidley Prelaw Scholar.